Skeptor/multimediaContent/README.md

     request list of all seasons
   GET #show
     returns the Season object by id
-  PUT #update
+    returns an error if the Season id does not exists PUT #update
     updates the Season information
-  DELETE #destroy
+    does not updates information if Season does not exists DELETE #destroy
     deletes the Season
     deletes all the episodes of a Season